drme/px360/README.md

 ![controller + shield](http://farm8.staticflickr.com/7430/11631766294_d5f1db2d13.jpg)

 Or put into some nice enclosure.
-WE decided to reuse a case for broken mac-mini computer, as its pretty nice case with enough space for storing hacked controller and the Arduino with its shield.
+We have decided to reuse a case for broken mac-mini computer, as its pretty nice case with enough space for storing hacked controller and the Arduino with its shield.
 Thus this case has one problem – it’s made of aluminium, which blocks wireless signals pretty well.
 So as we also decided to keep this case nearby the Xbox itself, there is no problem with that.
 To fit all nicely into mac mini case we have designed a ports PCB for nicely plugging the USB cable into mac mini USB ports, which are connected to the Arduino itself.
 Here is the PCB design of ports extension board.

 ![mac-mini ports](http://farm4.staticflickr.com/3806/11632141856_57c4f4fece.jpg)